MAFAT: Memory-Aware Fusing and Tiling of Neural Networks for Accelerated Edge Inference

 {Memory-Aware Fusing and Tiling@\emph{Memory-Aware Fusing and Tiling}}

-This report proposes memory-aware fusing and tiling (MAFAT).
+This paper proposes memory-aware fusing and tiling (MAFAT)~\cite{myReport}, which builds on the fused tile partitioning (FTP) method from~\cite{deepthings}.
+FTP allows a set of convolutional layers to be split into multiple smaller sub-convolutions.
+Each sub-convolution consists of a tile of the original input and output feature maps, where the sub-convolutions combine and fuse corresponding tiles across all layers to execute as one unit.
 Instead of fusing all layers to minimize communication, MAFAT separates layers into up to two layer groups to provide additional control over memory usage.
-The advantage to multiple layer groups is greater tiling flexibility and smaller overlaps.
-For example, if the early layers take up significantly more data than the later layers, it may make sense to tile the earlier layers more heavily.
-In this case, there is less memory being used in the earlier layers, but there's no significant added overhead in later layers from unnecessary tiling.
+For example, if the early layers take up significantly more data than the later ones, it may make sense to tile the earlier layers more heavily.
+In this case, there is less memory being used in the earlier layers, but there is no significant added overhead in later layers from unnecessary tiling.
 Additionally, for a smaller number of fused layers, the overlap incurred will be less.
-This means that there is less redundant computation, and that the grid of the earlier layers does not have large task size disparities.
+This means that there is less redundant computation, and the grid of earlier layers does not have large task size disparities.
 In a standard $3\times3$ fused tiling with data reuse, the middle task does not reuse any data.
-Because of this, it is much larger than the surrounding tiles.
-This means that the memory usage is disproportionately large for that task.
-The less overlap, the less this phenomenon occurs, the more even the tasks are, and the less maximum memory used.
+Because of this, it is much larger than the surrounding tiles and its memory usage is disproportionately larger.